 Content marketing is so effective in today’s world because it doesn’t bombard the consumer’s senses like an overplayed TV ad or radio jingle.

 Your content should inform, entertain, help and engage your customers and/or answer all your customer’s questions.

 The long-term game plan is to forge a long-lasting relationship with your customer.

 So that when the customers need what you are offering, they will remember your content, and they will automatically think of you first.

 The variable cost of content marketing is just one example of how flexible content marketing is.

 There’s just so many different ways you can use content marketing to reach your audience.

 And let’s not forget the number of ways you can leverage these content for your business’ benefit too.

-Not only can content marketing generating sales, but it can also be an invaluable tool for generating future leads, fostering trust and even for opening a dialog for other purposes (such as gathering feedback or seeking funding).
+Not only can content marketing generating sales, it can also be an invaluable tool for generating future leads.
+In addition, it fosters trust and opens a dialog for other purposes (such as gathering feedback or seeking funding).